-Read our Disney World Park Reservations Guide for a detailed walkthrough on the new system.
+Read our Disney World Park Reservations Guide for a detailed walkthrough of the new system.

 Operating hours at all 4 Disney World theme parks can vary depending on when you visit and the events happening at that time.
 Make sure you check park hours before making your day-to-day touring schedule.

-Here are the typical Animal Kingdom Park Hours during this reopening phase:
+Here are the typical Animal Kingdom Park Hours right now:

-Normal Schedule – When Walt Disney is operating normally, on most days, the Animal Kingdom opens at 9:00 am and closes between 5:00 pm and 8:00 pm depending on the season.
+Normal Schedule – When Walt Disney is operating normally, on most days, the Animal Kingdom opens at 8:00 am and closes between 5:00 pm and 8:00 pm.
+Occasionally it has earlier or later closings depending on the season.

-Holidays and Busy Days – Animal Kingdom park hours can vary during the holidays and the busy season with earlier openings and later closings.
+Holidays and Busy Days – Animal Kingdom park hours can vary during the holidays and the busy season with earlier openings and later closings than usual.

 Special Events – Hours also vary when Animal Kingdom Park is running a Disney After Hours event or another special event.